OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 The blue 4330 and 4831 sensors move the thermistor next to the sensing foil which results in much improved performance of the temperature sensor. with an increase in accuracy to 0.03 °C from 0.05 °C, and time-response reduction to <2 seconds rather than ~10 seconds {cite:p}`Aanderaa2018`.
 All optodes other than the 4831 use a 10 pin Lemo connector, these connectors can’t be connected when wet and are prone to crevice corrosion.
-The 4831 is therefore recommended with it’s Subconn wet-pluggable connector.
+The 4831 is therefore recommended for all applications with it’s Subconn wet-pluggable connector.
 Older optode versions (3830) have a titanium housing in the same form factor as the 3835.
 Some early Slocum gliders were delivered with optodes of type 5013, these are identical to the 3830.